-Note: Home educated students must meet the same non-academic and financial requirements as any other student participating in the activity.
+Note: Home educated students must meet the same nonacademic and financial requirements as any other student participating in the activity.
 Fees and ability in sports, where there are cuts, apply.

-Parents who home educate their child(ren) may issue their child(ren) and diploma.
+Parents who home educate their child(ren) may issue their child(ren) a diploma.

 In Ohio, diplomas are issued by the educator.
-School districts do not issue diplomas or seals for home educated students.
-As such, the parent or guardian issues their home educated child(ren) a diploma (and any accompanying seals).
+School districts do not issue diplomas or seals for homeeducated students.
+As such, the parent or guardian issues their home-educated child(ren) a diploma (and any accompanying seals).
 The Ohio Department of Education and Workforce does not provide a template to be used, but parents may use a template they find online or create a diploma on their own.
 More information is available in ORC Section 3313.6110.

-When applying for employment or college admission, the home education diploma should be accompanied by the written acknowledgement of the superintendent's receipt of the notice for the student's final year of home education.
+When applying for employment or college admission, the home education diploma should be accompanied by the official letter of excuse from compulsory attendance that was issued by the resident district for the student's final year of home education.
 More information is available at our Information for Colleges or Employers document.